maravillas/vpn/README.md

 puppet apply /etc/puppet/manifests/site.pp
 ```

-* Create OpenVPN client config (replace x.x.x.x with your ip)
+* Concatenate the following into an .ovpn file (replace x.x.x.x with your ip)

-** Concatenate the following into a .ovpn file:

 ```
 client